itaifish/NCTRC-Check-In-App/README.md

       - run `npm start` to start your react-native project
       - the expo client will give instructions that you can follow depending on where you would like to run your app (i.e. browser, phone, etc.)

 4. Warranty
+- As of Novermber 5, 2020.
+The test suite found in this repository was found to be functioning.

 ## Testing